Behavioralism

-Behaviouralism (or behavioralism) is an approach in political science that emerged in the 1930s in the United States.
-It represented a sharp break from previous approaches in emphasizing an objective, quantified approach to explain and predict political behaviour.
-It is associated with the rise of the behavioural sciences, modeled after the natural sciences.
-Behaviouralism claims it can explain political behaviour from an unbiased, neutral point of view.

-Behaviouralists seek to examine the behaviour, actions, and acts of individuals – rather than the characteristics of institutions such as legislatures, executives, and judiciaries – and groups in different social settings and explain this behavior as it relates to the political system.
+Behavioralism is an approach in the philosophy of science, describing the scope of the fields now collectively called the behavioral sciences; this approach dominated the field until the late 20th century.
+Behavioralism attempts to explain human behavior from an unbiased, neutral point of view, focusing only on what can be verified by direct observation, preferably using statistical and quantitative methods.
+In doing so, it rejects attempts to study internal human phenomena such as thoughts, subjective experiences, or human well-being.
+The rejection of this paradigm as overly-restrictive would lead to the rise of cognitive approaches in the late 20th and early 21st centuries.

 Origins

-From 1942 through the 1970s, behaviouralism gained support.
+From 1942 through the 1970s, behavioralism gained support.
 It was probably Dwight Waldo who coined the term for the first time in a book called "Political Science in the United States" which was released in 1956.
 It was David Easton however who popularized the term.
 It was the site of discussion between traditionalist and new emerging approaches to political science.
-The origins of behaviouralism is often attributed to the work of University of Chicago professor Charles Merriam, who in the 1920s and 1930s emphasized the importance of examining political behaviour of individuals and groups rather than only considering how they abide by legal or formal rules.
+The origins of behavioralism is often attributed to the work of University of Chicago professor Charles Merriam, who in the 1920s and 1930s emphasized the importance of examining political behavior of individuals and groups rather than only considering how they abide by legal or formal rules.

 As a political approach

-Prior to the "behaviouralist revolution", political science being a science at all was disputed.
+Prior to the "behavioralist revolution", political science being a science at all was disputed.
 Critics saw the study of politics as being primarily qualitative and normative, and claimed that it lacked a scientific method necessary to be deemed a science.

-Behaviouralists used strict methodology and empirical research to validate their study as a social science.
-The behaviouralist approach was innovative because it changed the attitude of the purpose of inquiry.
+Behavioralists used strict methodology and empirical research to validate their study as a social science.
+The behavioralist approach was innovative because it changed the attitude of the purpose of inquiry.
 It moved toward research that was supported by verifiable facts.
-In the period of 1954-63, Gabriel Almond spread behaviouralism to comparative politics by creation of a committee in SSRC.
-During its rise in popularity in the 1960s and '70s, behaviouralism challenged the realist and liberal approaches, which the behaviouralists called "traditionalism", and other studies of political behaviour that was not based on fact.
+In the period of 1954–63, Gabriel Almond spread behavioralism to comparative politics by creation of a committee in SSRC.
+During its rise in popularity in the 1960s and '70s, behavioralism challenged the realist and liberal approaches, which the behavioralists called "traditionalism", and other studies of political behavior that was not based on fact.

-To understand political behaviour, behaviouralism uses the following methods: sampling, interviewing, scoring and scaling, and statistical analysis.
+To understand political behavior, behavioralism uses the following methods: sampling, interviewing, scoring and scaling, and statistical analysis.

-Behaviouralism studies how individuals behave in group positions realistically rather than how they should behave.
+Behavioralism studies how individuals behave in group positions realistically rather than how they should behave.
 For example, a study of the United States Congress might include a consideration of how members of Congress behave in their positions.
 The subject of interest is how Congress becomes an 'arena of actions' and the surrounding formal and informal spheres of power.